TTWNO/tait.tech/scholarships/2020/cnib/index.md

 ## Goals

-My current educational path involves finishing a diploma program then transfering to a Bachelor's of Technology program in cybersecurity and digital forensics at BCIT.
+My current educational path involves finishing a diploma program, then transfering to a Bachelor's of Technology program in cybersecurity and digital forensics at BCIT.

 Cybersecurity was not an overnight choice.
 It became interesting to me over time as I saw ordinary people give up their privacy because they wanted their phone to tell them the weather---or some such other minor life enhancement.